 Besides increasing yield, it produces chemical-free organic foods and also restores the natural fertility of soil over the years.
 It also significantly reduces the need of water for irrigation and use of chemical pesticides as plants become more resistant to pests and diseases.
 The cost of food production is also significantly reduced for farmers.
 It benefits both the ‘producers’ and the ‘consumers’ of food.

-The whole article found here has a wide photos, graphs and tables of results indicating why people would benefit from the use of worm castings.
+The whole article found here has a wide variety of photos, graphs and tables of results indicating why people would benefit from the use of worm castings.